renatoliveira/finalproject/README.md

 ## Requirement #7

 _If a `Territory__c` record’s sales representative is changed (and only when it is changed), repeat Requirement #2’s logic for all Accounts associated with the Territory._

+So when a territory is assigned to a different user, change the property of the related accounts to that new owner.
+Again, no need to change the contact's owner.
+And change the opportunities owners as well.

+We don't actually need to change the opportunities' owners because the account trigger will handle that for us when we change the account's owner.
+The `handleOwnershipChange` method inside the account trigger handler does that for us already.
+We just need to handle the territory change.